sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 author: "Tamas Rebeli"
 title: Isolating resource consumption for PostgreSQL instances in Linux
 description: Overview of core Linux techniques, and using systemd to set resource limits per PostgreSQL instance
-publishDate: 2025-01-15
+publishDate: 2025-02-15
-date: 2024-01-08
+date: 2024-02-15
 Image_webp: images/blog/isolating-postgres-instances-cover.webp
 image: images/blog/isolating-postgres-instances-cover.png
 tags:
-- Linux
+- linux
 - cgroups
 - systemd
 - resource control
 - resource limits
 - nice
+- scheduling
+- postgresql
 ---

 In a traditional, on-premises enterprise environment, a single bare-metal server or virtual machine may host multiple PostgreSQL server instances.
 Even though they share the same machine, they often belong to different applications, projects or organizational units, and are required to be isolated in terms of utilizing system resources like RAM, CPU and disk I/O, usually for the purpose of business management.

-PostgreSQL is an excellent database management system, but its built-in resource management – if you can even call it that – is mostly at a lower level than what would be ideal for setting up such an isolation in a straightforward manner.
-You can set some resource consumption related parameters to control things like memory utilization and degree of parallelism for certain SQL operations, but most of those settings do not impose overall hard limits for the PostgreSQL server instance (nor for databases, users or even queries for that matter).
+PostgreSQL is an excellent database management system in general.
+On the other hand, its built-in resource management – if you can even call it that – mostly operates at a lower level of abstraction than what would be ideal for setting up such an isolation in a straightforward manner.
+You can enforce resource consumption limits like memory utilization and degree of parallelism for certain SQL operations.
+Although, most of these settings do not impose global hard limits for the PostgreSQL server instance: not for databases nor for users or even queries for that matter.

-Setting up priorities between users, queries or databases so that one may consume more resources than others is a feature completely missing from community PostgreSQL too.
-Then again, even if prioriziation were possible at those levels, it is generally recommended to deploy a separate PostgreSQL server instance per database, unless a set of databases logically belong together, and may be managed (stopped and started, backed up, upgraded etc.) as a unit in terms of business functionality.
+Moreover, setting up priorities between users, queries or databases - so that one may consume more resources than others - is a feature completely missing from the community codebase of PostgreSQL.
+Then again, even if prioriziation were possible at those levels, it is generally recommended to deploy a separate PostgreSQL server instance per database.
+The single-instance multi-database configuration is desired only of those databases logically belong together, and may be managed - stopped, started, backed up, upgraded etc. - as a single unit in terms of business functionality.

-Does it all mean such isolation is impossible?
-No.
+Does it all mean that high-level isolation is impossible?
+Thankfully, it does not.

 > It is possible to isolate PostgreSQL instances, but as with quite a few other aspects in PostgreSQL, limiting overall resource consumption or setting up priorities needs to be implemented at the operating system level.

-After a run-down of some basic resource control techniques in Linux, we are going to cover how resource management is made possible from systemd, and how to do it specifically for PostgreSQL.
+After a run-down of some basic resource control techniques in Linux, we are going to cover how the desired level of resource management may be achived via systemd, and how to configure it specifically for PostgreSQL.

 ## Core Linux technologies for resource management
-Sharing resources between users on a server has always been the norm from the very early ages of computing, and controlling resource consumption came as a natural requirement.
-Some of the older tools discussed here date back to the 1970's, but even the most recent core technology originated in the late 2000's.
-That means you've probably heard about all of these.
+Sharing server resources between users has always been the norm starting from the very early ages of computing.
+Controlling shared resource consumption came as a natural requirement.
+Some of the older tools discussed here date back to the 1970's, but even the most recent core technology originated as early as the late 2000's.
+That means there's a good chance you've already heard about the following technologies.
 Let's take a quick look.

 ### Classical resource limits
 What first comes to mind is the age-old resource limiting solution commonly referred to as [ulimit](https://pubs.opengroup.org/onlinepubs/9699919799/functions/ulimit.html).
-POSIX originally used this name for process limits, but later deprecated it in favour of the new name *rlimit* (resource limit).
+POSIX originally used this name for process limits, but later deprecated the name in favour of a new one called *rlimit* (resource limit).

-In GNU/Linux, corresponding system calls are also implemented by [functions](https://www.gnu.org/software/libc/manual/html_node/Limits-on-Resources.html) with **`rlimit`** in their names, like the [`prlimit()`](https://man7.org/linux/man-pages/man2/prlimit.2.html) system call, which can set resource limits per process.
-The shell built-in to get and set resource limits on the command line in an OS user session (for child processes forked by the shell) somehow kept the old name `ulimit` in Linux, but the command to change limits for already running processes is [`prlimit`](https://man7.org/linux/man-pages/man1/prlimit.1.html), following the new naming.
+On one hand, GNU/Linux, resource limiting library functions are also implemented by [glibc](https://www.gnu.org/software/libc/manual/html_node/Limits-on-Resources.html) with **`rlimit`** in their names, like the [`prlimit()`](https://man7.org/linux/man-pages/man2/prlimit.2.html) system call, which can set resource limits per process.
+On the other hand, shell built-in to get and set resource limits on the command line in an OS user session (for child processes forked by the shell) somehow kept the old name `ulimit` in Linux.
+In contrast with the shell built-in, the program that can change limits for already running processes is again called [`prlimit`](https://man7.org/linux/man-pages/man1/prlimit.1.html), following the new naming convention.
+The consistency of naming limit related functions and programs is a mess.

 Linux also has something called *security limits*, which is basically a [PAM](https://www.man7.org/linux/man-pages/man3/pam.3.html) wrapper around *rlimit* calls to automate `ulimit` for OS user session creation, traditionally configured in [`/etc/security/limits.conf`](https://www.man7.org/linux/man-pages/man5/limits.conf.5.html).

-With classical resource limits, you can set limits on individual processes in a given OS user session.
-They are not per-user settings, they are per-process setting: Linux does not sum resource consumption over processes for a user.
-Child processes inherit the limits set on the parent.
-Limits apply to resources like the maximum CPU time in seconds the process can use (`-t` or `cpu`), the maximum virtual memory size (address space) (`-v` or `as`), and the maximum stack size (`-s` or `stack`) the process can allocate.
+With classical resource limits, you can set limits for individual processes per OS user session.
+They are not per-user settings, they are per-process settings.
+Linux does not aggregate resource consumption of processes by owner user at all.
+Child processes inherit the limits set for the parent.
+Limits set by the shell built-in `ulimit` apply to resources.
+One may enforce the maximum CPU time in seconds the process can use (`-t` or `cpu`), the maximum virtual memory size (address space) (`-v` or `as`), and the maximum stack size (`-s` or `stack`) the process can allocate.
 Please note that limiting physical memory usage (resident set size) (`-m` or `rss`) was disabled a long time ago, in kernel 2.4.30.
 Setting that limit will have no effect.

-You might face the need to change some of these settings every now and then (for example: increase the stack size to allow a higher value for the `max_stack_depth` PostgreSQL server parameter).
+You might face the need to change some of these settings every now and then.
+For example, increase the stack size to allow a higher value for the `max_stack_depth` PostgreSQL server parameter.
 Classical resource limit settings, however, are not instrumental to isolating PostgreSQL instances.
-Limiting CPU time is obviously not a great idea, nor is limiting virtual memory of a process instead of actual RAM usage, and RSS size cannot be limited.
+Limiting CPU time is not a great idea for a relational database in general.
+It's also ill-advised to limit virtual memory size of a process instead of limiting actual RAM usage, but the actual RAM usage called RSS size cannot be limited in Linux.
 There is no way to limit I/O usage either.

 ### Nice value